Kisielos10/KredekTDD/README.md

 This training is an introduction to TDD that I made for my university science club.
-We will learn how to use some tools and techniques for testing applications before start coding through practial exercises.
+We will learn how to use some tools and techniques for testing applications before coding practial exercises.

 ## Content
 ### Test Automation Fundamentals